 /etc/httpd/conf.d/vhosts.conf’ file with using a text editor of your choice:

 nano /etc/httpd/conf.d/vhosts.conf IncludeOptional vhosts.d/*.conf

 Add the following lines:

 Save and close the file.
-Restart the Apache service for the changes to take effects:
+Restart the Apache service for the changes to take effect:

-http://server-io-address and complete the required the steps to finish the installation.
+http://server-io-address and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Shopware.
 Thanks for using this tutorial for installing the Shopware community edition on CentOS 7 systems.
 For additional help or useful information, we recommend you to check the official Shopware website.